Hot Springs in Montana

 Upper Potosi Hot Springs Montana

 - Find the best deals on lodging near Upper Potosi Hot Springs here.
+Airbnb also has a few cute cabins in the area.
+Use this code to get $40 off your first Airbnb rental.
 Or stay at the Potosi Campground.

 - From Harrison travel west on Pony Road for about 7 miles.
 At Pony, take South Willow Creek Road south for 10 miles.
 Follow the signs to the campground.
 Park at the campground and ford the creek to the trailhead in the southeast corner of the campground.
 Follow the trail about a mile.
 Upper Potosi Hot Springs are about 10 yards downhill from the trail.
 Look for the log fence and a path leading to them.
 (You passed them on the way up the road and probably saw them below you.)